 The idea of obedience is entrenched in human history and society.
 It appears to me that history can be read as the battle between obedience and disobedience.
 All rulers, empires, and most religions, have demanded obedience; all have promised rewards to the obedient and threatened punishment to the disobedient.

 Societies have demanded obedience from their members, men have demanded obedience from women, and families have demanded obedience from children, particularly daughters.
-Like the Russian dolls that fit inside each other, the idea of obedience has been cloaked in virtues that we cherish and value: such as loyalty, respect, duty and of course – honour.
+Like the Russian dolls which fit inside each other, the idea of obedience has been cloaked in virtues we cherish and value: such as loyalty, respect, duty and of course – honour.

 Honour based violence occurs when a daughter, sister, wife, or daughter-in-law is considered to have ‘tarnished the honour’ of her family by having been disobedient in some way.
 She may have turned down a marriage, she may have or be thought to have a boyfriend, she may be considered too independent or too westernised.
 Men have also been victims of honour-based violence but not in the numbers that women have suffered.